xwmx/nb/README.md

-`notes` is a command line note-taking, bookmarking, and document management tool with encryption, advanced search, [Git](https://git-scm.com/)-backed versioning and syncing, [Pandoc](http://pandoc.org/)-backed conversion, tagging, interactive shell, and more in a single portable script.
+`notes` is a command line note-taking, bookmarking, and document management tool with encryption, advanced search, [Git](https://git-scm.com/)-backed versioning and syncing, [Pandoc](http://pandoc.org/)-backed conversion, tagging, an interactive shell, and more in a single portable script.
 `notes` creates notes in text-based formats like [Markdown](https://daringfireball.net/projects/markdown/) and [Emacs Org mode](https://orgmode.org/), can organize and